-Smallholder farmers were asked to indicate if they used the agricultural information received from different sources to adapt to climate change.
-The findings made indicate that agricultural information accessed by smallholder farmers was used in line with innovations introduced to adapt to climate change.
-Results from the household survey show that 90.8% of stallholder farmers said they used agricultural information to adapt to climate change (see Table 3).
-This implies that majority of smallholder farmers in the study area use agricultural information to select climate change adaptation strategies.
-The same result was reported during key informant interviews as seen in the statement that follows:
+Smallholder farmers were asked whether they used the agricultural information received from different sources to adapt to climate change.
+The findings show that the agricultural information accessed by smallholder farmers was used in line with innovations introduced to adapt to climate change.
+Results from the household survey show that 90.8% of smallholder farmers admitted they were using agricultural information to adapt to climate change (see Table 3).
+The same result was reported during key informant interviews as evident in the statement below:

-Agricultural information has been very helpful in improving our livelihoods.
-Majority of people in our village are smallholder farmers, a sector that is largely affected by climate change.
-In order to understand what to do at what time, we normally use agricultural information accessed from different sources.
-For instance, we use drought tolerant crops and mulching as a way of preserving soil nutrients and moisture after receiving information from mass media, agriculture extension officers and village meetings.
-This has improved our livelihoods despite the ongoing climate changes, (In-depth interview with Village Executive Officer in Idodi , 2021).
+Agricultural information has been very helpful in improving our livelihood.
+The majority of people in our village are smallholder farmers, a sector that is largely affected by climate change.
+In order to understand what to do and at what time, we normally use agricultural information accessed from different sources.
+For instance, we use drought tolerant crops and mulching as a way of preserving soil nutrients and moisture after receiving information from the mass media, agriculture extension officers and village meetings.
+This has improved our livelihood despite the ongoing climate changes.
+(In-depth interview with Village Executive Officer in Idodi , 2021).